Update: This feature is now available! Check out the latest release of Tableau.

 Exploring and analyzing data sometimes requires our customers to navigate a large repository of content.
-It's crucial that they can find their way around as intended by the way they organize their data and content—so we’re introducing a new browsing experience with mixed content types in Tableau Online and Tableau Server with our 2018.3 release for you to try as an in-product beta.
+It's crucial that they can find their way around as intended by the way they organize their data and content—so we’re introducing a new browsing experience with mixed content types in Tableau Online and Tableau Server with our 2019.1 release.

 With a new browsing experience, we bring you a better way to take advantage of how you’ve organized your data and content, with everything in a single view.

 - Larger cards and high-resolution workbook thumbnails make it easier to spot content while browsing.

 - Workbooks, data sources, and projects within a project are now displayed in a single list.

 - Content analytics help advanced users find the most used content.